-• If an active policy references your object, deploy configuration changes.
+• If an active policy references your object, deploy configuration changes; see Deploy Configuration Changes.

 Add a Policy Object Variable to a FlexConfig Object

 You can insert variables into a FlexConfig policy object that are associated with other types of policy object.
 When the FlexConfig is deployed to a device, these variables resolve to the names or content of the associated object.